Being a Rider in The Ride For Missing Children is a challenging, rewarding and humbling experience.

-You’ll be riding 2 x 2 as a unified team of bicyclists for approximately 90 miles, escorted by the NYS Police and local law enforcement of the jurisdictions along our route.
+You’ll be riding 2 x 2 as a unified team of bicyclists for 100 miles, escorted by the Erie County Sheriff’s Department and local law enforcement of the jurisdictions along our route.
 The Ride stops at schools along the way for educational rest stops.
 We engage with the students bringing our message of child safety and abduction prevention and there is often a presentation at each school.
 For others, we Ride by while the students cheers us on.
 Before the Ride we reach out to schools that may or may not be along the Ride route with educational and awareness programs.
 This way we reach hundreds of schools throughout the year, each year.

 The bicycles are a tribute to Sara Ann Woods, who was walking her bike when she was abducted, and they are the vehicles we use to make our journey and carry our message along.
 They provide a visible means to spread our message about the plight of missing and exploited children, and the importance of child safety education.
 Our bicycles help us to communicate with those whom we ride by and to educate those that we visit.

 - Raise a minimum of $300 to support our prevention education programs.
 If you recruit a NEW rider, you both pledge only $250 each.
 Wonderful incentive prizes for pledges over $400 will be available this year!
 All pledges must be in by May 29th .

 - To learn how to set up your fundraising page on ImAthlete, click here:Create your Fundraising Page

 - Help NCMEC in our mission in promoting awareness of the plight of all missing and exploited children and the need for child safety and abduction prevention education.

 - Participate in, train for, and ride in the Ride for Missing Children at a pace of 15 – 17 mph (on the flats).